erkr/PowerRequestWrapper/readme.md

 ```
 "B:\PowerRequestWrapper\Release>PowerRequestWrapper.exe" -c "C:\Program Files (x86)\NewsLeecher\NewsLeecher.exe" -m "Wrapping NewsLeecher to prevent PC going into Sleep mode" -n
 ```
+The options:
+* -c option is a command to start as a process
-The -m option specifies a dedicated message, -n surpresses the console window Run the shortcut and check the power locks:
+* -m option specifies a dedicated message
+* -n surpresses the console window

+Run the shortcut and check the power locks:
 ```
 C:\WINDOWS\system32>powercfg -requests